What has MCCID achieved during its existence?

 Manila City Councillor Hires an MCCID Deaf Graduate

-Marinela Veras, class valedictorian was the first deaf graduate hired by former judge now 3-time City Councillor Casimiro Sison.
+Marinela Veras, the class valedictorian was the first deaf graduate hired by former judge now 3-time City Councillor Casimiro Sison.

 Annual Sports Fest Introduced

 In line with the program of deaf’s social integration with the hearing community, MCCID participated in the Sports Fest 2000 held at the Sta.
 Mesa district.
-Although they are combined with the hearing students, they were given enough exposure in the team events like basketball, volleyball and table tennis.
+Although they are combined with the hearing students, they were given enough exposure in the team events like basketball, volleyball, and table tennis.
 They did not receive any medals but they were given recognition for the efforts that they have accomplished.

 Most Outstanding Service Provider for FG Jose Miguel Arroyo, Most Outstanding Teacher for the Deaf for Sir Ervin Reyes and Most Outstanding Deaf Student for Marinela Veras

 Atty.
 Mike Arroyo, husband of then Vice President Gloria Macapagal Arroyo received the award for accepting five deaf graduates of MCCID.
-Sir Ervin and Ma’am Marinela Veras received the awards during the annual Deaf Awareness Week Program held at Mandaluyong City Hall presented by Metro Manila Association of Agencies for the Deaf.
+Sir Ervin and Ma’am Marinela Veras received the awards during the annual Deaf Awareness Week Program held at Mandaluyong City Hall presented by the Metro Manila Association of Agencies for the Deaf.

 MCCID Introduces House Visit Program

 House Visit activity was included as part of MCCID’s program of bridging the gap between deaf students and their mostly hearing families.
 This is part of the student’s Personality Development and Public Relations subject.
-It has renewed relationships among parents and deaf child as well as developed bonding between the school and the family.
+It has renewed relationships among parents and deaf children as well as developed bonding between the school and the family.
 Most families don’t know how to communicate through sign language.
 This has become an opportunity for the parents to talk to their children spontaneously with the aid of a sign language interpreter.
 This program has proven to be successful and effective in bridging the communication gap between deaf children and their parents.
 No other school does this program.

 Philippine Senator Hires Four More MCCID Graduates